allan343/show/README.md

 Click on a show to enter show Information page
 ![](imagesForReadMe/ShowInformation.PNG)

-On the same page as the previous step (Informatin page) click on "Update" or "Edit" Update allows you to change state of show.
+On the same page as the previous step (Information page) click on "Update" or "Edit" Update allows you to change state of show.
 Edit allows you to edit show details
 ![](imagesForReadMe/UpdateDetails.PNG)